sherilynv/MineSweeper/README.md

 ### Features Not Yet Included
 time did not allow for the following...
-- customizable board size and mine count: code is set up to support this, just need to add UI
+- customizable board size and mine count: code is set up to support this, just need to add UI to control state
 - database connection: with more time would like to add a db connection or (minimally) a file write to save high scores over time... currently stored in memory and clears on refresh
 - ability to use '?' markers
 - display adjustments (e.g., dark mode)